 Day 7: Valtesiniko to Lagkadia | 13.9km

 Today’s hike starts by following a footpath along a ridge to the Byzantine Fortress of Valtesiniko, perched high in the mountains.
-Enjoy the stunning views of the small country church of Agia Triada.
-The route now traverses an extensive pine forest, and you gain some altitude before descending again to the Krya Vrysi fountain.
-Continue through fields and past a small spring to finally come to the Rapi Watermills, on the outskirts of Lagkadia.
+Enjoy stunning views of the small country church of Agia Triada.
+The route now traverses an extensive pine forest, and you gain some altitude before descending again to the Krya Vrysi Fountain.
+Continue through fields, past a small spring to finally come to Rapi Watermills, on the outskirts of Lagkadia.

 - Walking for the day: 13.9km, 5h, ↑600m ↓780m

 Day 8: Departure

 Departure after breakfast.
 We can also organise optional extra nights in Athens.

 What to expect

 On this walking holiday, you will be staying in private en-suite rooms in family-run guesthouses, one night in a homestay and one night in a two-star hotel.
 They have been carefully selected based on a variety of criteria including their location, warm hospitality, fine local food or commitment to responsible tourism.
 All rooms have en-suite or private bathrooms.

 - Guesthouse Tsarbou (Stemnitsa) – double rooms only